Many people today believe that to call oneself an artist it is enough to do strange things.

 Wassily Kandinsky, Paul Klee, Kasimir Malewitch, Piet Mondrian, inventors of the new art, wrote essays to explain their work.
 However, because in the eyes of the well-meaning the fruits of their labor appeared wacky, so many today believe they can call themselves artists by doing wacky things.
 Galleries and contemporary art museums have filled up with wacky things.
 As if in this way one could measure the intelligent creativity of an artist.
 Contemporary art venues have become a kind of lazaret where one witnesses the pathetic convulsions of sterile minds in search of quick notoriety.

 And so, according to some, contemporary art is, “Girls in barracks, painters underwater, marble mirrors.
 The beauty of contemporary art is to undermine the logic of conventions to their foundations.
-In other words, to seduce with the unexpected and the unexpected. (…) ” So wrote a certain Laura Larcan in the daily newspaper La Repubblica reviewing some current exhibitions in Rome.
+In other words, to seduce with the unexpected and the unforeseen. (…) ” So wrote a certain Laura Larcan in the daily newspaper La Repubblica reviewing some past exhibitions in Rome.

 The world is overflowing with wacky things and those keep doing wacky things.
 They are therefore conservatives and not the revolutionary innovators they would like to seem.

-The real challenge today is not to come up with continual provocations that upset common sense since it is being continually subverted by facts today: in social, political, financial life.
-The real challenge today is no longer to scandalize and destroy as in DADA’s time but to design and build.
+The real challenge today is not to come up with repeated provocations that upset common sense since this is being unceasingly subverted by facts today: in social, political, financial life.
+The real challenge today is no longer to scandalize and destroy as in DADA’s time but to design and construct.
 And here one is left with very few.

 Sometimes to rediscover the eternal and inexhaustible source from which new things are born, one must go back to the origins.